worktheclock/replit.github.io/repls/packages.md

 import twitter #upm package(python-twitter)
 ```

+You can configure additional options for package guessing by reading about the [.replit](https://docs.repl.it/repls/dot-replit) file.

 ## Spec Files

 Each language has a file that is used to describe the project's required packages: